 In Canada, the profession of physiotherapist is regulated in all Canadian provinces and territories (except the Northwest Territories and Nunavut).
 The provincial / territorial regulators set the standards for licensure.
-However, first the graduate must take and pass the Physiotherapy Competency Examination (PCE), which is administered by the Canadian Alliance of Physiotherapy Regulators (CAPR).
+However, all graduates must take and pass the Physiotherapy Competency Examination (PCE), which is administered by the Canadian Alliance of Physiotherapy Regulators (CAPR), who also administer the Credentialing Process for international physiotherapy graduates.
 Having passed the PCE the graduate then applies for a license to the Province or Territory where they wish to practice.

 Candidates are encouraged to contact the provincial or territorial Physiotherapy regulatory body in the province/territory in which they wish to practice for information on licensing.